1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - give more power to the Local government
  - Puerto Ricanś governor is ceremonial in the United states
 #### Spooner Act
+ - 1902
+ - John Spooner of Wisconsin introduced an amendment to a bill for a canal in Nicaragu
 #### Clayton Bulwer Treaty
 #### Hay Pauncefote Treaty
 #### Hay Bunau Varilla Treaty